 The treatment options for scoliosis are continuously evolving and constantly improving.
 The non-surgical and surgical methods used today are very different from what they used to be.
 Choosing the right intervention at the optimal time remains a crucial step in achieving the best possible outcome.

 Drs.
 Feldman, Shufflebarger, and Hariharan are proud to offer a comprehensive spinal deformity treatment center at the Paley Orthopedic & Spine Institute in West Palm Beach, Florida.
 They offer top-of-the-line nonsurgical and surgical treatments for scoliosis and other spinal deformities.
 Dr. Feldman, leading our Spine Team, brings his extensive experience as head of Pediatric Orthopedics at NYU Langone Medical Center here to South Florida.

 If your child has scoliosis, remember: the best care is Paley Care.
-Contact the Paley Spine Team today and set up a consultation to see which treatment method would be best for your child.
-Call us at 561-844-5255 to schedule your consultation.
+Contact the Paley Spine Team today and set up a consultation.
+To schedule an appointment with with Dr. David Feldman, call (561) 650-4486.
+For an appointment with Drs.
+Shufflebarger or Arun Hariharan call (561) 602-9155.